 The energy produced when you do a golf swing extremely strains the low back segment spinal inter-disc space because the joints at this area permit extensive turning.
 Another joints in the low spinal allow more extension and not as much spinning rotation.
 Most disorders are possible with the golfers who are in forties or younger, and it could be degenerative disc disease or isthmic spondylolisthesis.
 For these golfers, who tends to swing the hardest while playing golf attempt to slow down and play easy could help to avoid low back pain and enjoy the game.

-Frequent twisting and bending over to take a golf bag can hassle the lower back and lead to a spinal muscle stress.
+Frequent twisting and bending over to take a golf bag can hassle the lower back and lead to a spinal muscle stress, golf back injuries.
 Some golf players like to carry their own golf bag to get more exercise, and while this may be a good idea, bag straps that place all the pressure on one shoulder can be hard on the back.
 It is advisable to use dual straps on the golf bag to equally divide the weight across the back and lessen the probabilities of rising lower back trauma and ache from an irregular weight.

 Some advices and suggestions for lower back pain treatment and prevention are published here.

 Back Exercises for Golfers with Lower Back Pain